 This search for more options brought Rick to seek experimental treatments elsewhere, at the same time as he was receiving certain therapies available locally.
-The novel surgeries and treatments Rick pursued haven’t eliminated the cancer, but they have bought him invaluable time with his family – while also allowing him to enjoy a good quality of life.
+The novel surgeries and treatments Rick pursued didn't eliminate the cancer, but they bought him invaluable time with his family while also allowing him to enjoy a good quality of life.

-This much-needed change is starting now, thanks to an incredible $1.5 million investment by Rick and Shelley that will launch the Baker Centre for Pancreatic Cancer at LHSC.
-Their goal is to ensure that others can get the care they need right here in London.
-They hope to see LHSC deliver advanced genetic testing and trials, gene-targeting therapies, immunotherapy and other life-extending treatments that provide a better quality of life for the rising number of patients diagnosed each year with this deadly disease.
+This much-needed change is starting now, thanks to the incredible $1.5 million investment by Rick and Shelley that helped launch the Baker Centre for Pancreatic Cancer at LHSC.
+The goal is to ensure others can get the care they need right here in London, from advanced genetic testing and gene-targeting therapies, to immunotherapy and other life-extending treatments.

-“It’s brought us closer together as a family,” he says.
+“It’s brought us closer together as a family,” Rick said.
 “You can always walk down the street, see healthy people and ask ‘why me’?
 But then you walk into the cancer centre and you see how many others are suffering.
 So you keep searching for solutions to try to make a difference.
 You keep going."